-Even Google won’t give you the juice you deserve as they often favour websites that have SSL certificates installed.
+Even Google won't give you the juice you deserve if you don't have SSL certificates installed.

-We’ve all been to that website that looks horrible.
-The website that has too many colours, and many texts that don’t blend with images.
-The website with the same desktop version on mobile.
+We've all been to that website that looks horrible.
+The website that has too many colours, and many texts that don't blend with images.
+The website with the same desktop version on the mobile

 These are the worst kind of websites, and you don't want to fall into that category.

 According to Search Engine Land, more than 60% of searches now come from mobile phones.
 That means we should focus on making our website as mobile-friendly as possible, right?

 But many websites out there still have poor website layouts.
 Yet, they complain that their website isn't getting customers.

 If you want to increase your online sales, you need to make sure your website looks great both on a PC and mobile.

 Unfortunately, many website design companies just want to collect money from their clients without putting all the necessary things in place.

 So you want to pay attention to your website layout because it could also one of the reasons why your website isn't gaining traffic.